rushil-ambati/track-driver-ai/docs/docs.md

 In [this paper by NVIDIA, “DAVE-2” is developed][17], providing a well structured, more modern pipeline for training and inference.
 This system is based on ALVINN but is updated to fully utilise the computational power made available more recently.

 DAVE-2 uses a CNN to comprise a monolithic learning system.
-This takes in images from front facing cameras and maps them to steering commands.
+This takes in images from front-facing cameras and maps them to steering commands.
 In NVIDIA’s real implementation on a vehicle, this turned out to be surprisingly powerful and required relatively little training data from human drivers to learn to drive in an Urban operational domain, even without lane markings.

 Since this is E2E, the network automatically learns internal representations of the processing steps and useful scene features such as lanes, pedestrians or other vehicles.
-These do not have to be explicitly defined, and therefore optmises the processing steps, which improves long term performance.
+These do not have to be explicitly defined and therefore optmises the processing steps, which improves long term performance.

 In NVIDIA’s model, they reached a good enough accuracy such that their self-driving car could run in traffic and in parking lots without crashing despite only being given one camera’s input.